microsoft/ebpf-for-windows/docs/Long term goals.md

 ## Compatibility

-eBPF as a technology is available on other platforms (mainly Linux) and our customers have an expectation that eBPF programs written for Linux should be portable to Windows.
+eBPF as a technology is available on other platforms (mainly Linux) and users have an expectation that eBPF programs written for Linux should be portable to Windows.
 While binary compatibility of the compiled eBPF programs is likely not possible, it should be relatively straight forward to port programs from Linux to Windows eBPF.
 The main obstacle to this is around helper APIs and